 MAS6053 Financial Mathematics

 The discovery of the Capital Asset Pricing Model by William Sharpe in the 1960's and the Black-Scholes option pricing formula a decade later mark the beginning of a very fruitful interaction between mathematics and finance.
 The latter obtained new powerful analytical tools while the former saw its knowledge applied in new and surprising ways.
 (A key result used in the derivation of the Black-Scholes formula, Ito's Lemma, was first applied to guide missiles to their targets; hence the title `rocket science' applied to financial mathematics).
-This course describes the mathematical ideas behind these developments together with their applications in modern finance, and includes a computational project where students further explore some of the ideas of option pricing.
+This course describes the mathematical ideas behind these developments together with their applications in modern finance.

 There are no prerequisites for this module.